josephtey/AmplifyWorkshop/README.md

     ?
 Do you want to invoke this function on a recurring schedule?
 No ?
 Do you want to configure Lambda layers for this function?
 No ?
 Do you want to edit the local lambda function now?
 No
-    ```

-    Open the file `amplify/backend/function/databaseFunction/src/app.js`, and inspect the file.\
-    Scrolling through it, you should notice the CRUD paths that have been automatically generated (same as the diagram).

-    Push the Lambda function to the cloud by running the following command:
-    ```bash
-    amplify push
-    ```

-3. Update the API with the new paths required for the frontend to interact with the database.

-    As all of the paths for `databaseFunction` begin with `/items`, we only need to add one more path to our `mainAPI` API.\
-    To update the `mainAPI` API Gateway, run the following command, and follow the guided instructions.

-    ```bash
-    amplify api update

     ?
-Please select from one of the below mentioned services: REST ?
-Please select the REST API you would want to update mainAPI ?
-What would you like to do Add another path
-    ?
-Provide a path (e.g., /book/{isbn}): /items
-    ?
-Choose a Lambda source Use a Lambda function already added in the current Amplify project ?
-Choose the Lambda function to invoke by this path databaseFunction ?
 Restrict API access Yes
     ?
 Who should have access?
 Authenticated users only ?
 What kind of access do you want for Authenticated users? create, read, update, delete ?
 Do you want to add another path?
 No
     ```

+    Open the file `amplify/backend/function/databaseFunction/src/app.js`, and inspect the file.\
+    Scrolling through it, you should notice the CRUD paths that have been automatically generated (same as the diagram).

-    Push the updated API gateway to the cloud by running the following command:
+    Push the Lambda function and the API Gateway with the updated path to the cloud by running the following command:
     ```bash
     amplify push
     ```

-    Open the AWS Console, search for API Gateway, and click into the Amplify Project.
-You should see the new `/items` path that you have added.
+    You have just set up the backend integration for your database.
+Open the AWS Console and search for Lambda and API Gateway to see the newly created function, and recently added path.

-4. Connect your web application to the database via the API gateway.
+3. Connect your web application to the database via the API gateway.

    Currently, when we click 'Add' in our application, nothing happens.
 Let's change this.